The graph $\infty$-Laplacian eigenvalue problem: The generalized -eigenvalue problem

 Moreover, up to redefining $\Xi(u,v)=\Big(\Xi(u,v)-\Xi(v,u)\Big)/2$, we can assume $\Xi(u,v)=-\Xi(v,u)$. \end{proposition} \begin{remark} We would like to observe that since $\rayl_{\infty}$ is a locally Lipschitz function of $\R^n\setminus\{0\}$, the notion of critical point can also be generalized considering the Clarke subderivative $\partial^{Cl}\rayl_{\infty}$, see \cite{clarke1990optimization}, i.e. $f$ is a Clarke $\infty$-eigenpairs iff

 From \cite{clarke1990optimization, hein2010inverse} we know that:

-which shows that the notion of generalized $\infty$-eigenpair (Definition~\eqref{Generealized_eigenpair_equation}) extends the notion of Clarke-eigenpair.
+which shows that the notion of generalized $\infty$-eigenpair (\Cref{Generealized_eigenpair_equation}) extends the notion of Clarke-eigenpair.
 We refer to the work in \cite{zhang2021homological} for an example where the set of the Clarke eigenvalues is strictly included in the set of the generalized eigenvalues.
-Nevertheless, Definition~\eqref{Generealized_eigenpair_equation} provides some practical advantages with respect to the one \eqref{Clarke_generalized_critical_point_Eq} since, differently from $\partial^{Cl}\rayl_{\infty}(f)$, both $\partial\|f\|_{\infty}$ and $\partial\|\grad f\|_{\infty}$ can be explicitly identified. \end{remark}
+Nevertheless, \Cref{Generealized_eigenpair_equation} provides some practical advantages with respect to the eq.~\eqref{Clarke_generalized_critical_point_Eq} since, differently from $\partial^{Cl}\rayl_{\infty}(f)$, both $\partial\|f\|_{\infty}$ and $\partial\|\grad f\|_{\infty}$ can be explicitly identified. \end{remark}